 The commitment to accessibility for all is reflected on this site in our efforts to ensure all functionality and all content are accessible to all Data.gov users.

-The Data.gov site is routinely tested for compliance with Section 508 of the Rehabilitation Act using a technical standards check-list, in-depth testing with screen readers, policy experts, and person with disabilities.
-For more information on Section 508 technical standards please visit www.Section508.gov.
+The Data.gov site is routinely tested for compliance with Section 508 of the Rehabilitation Act using a technical standards checklist, in-depth testing with screen readers, policy experts, and people with disabilities.
+For more information on Section 508 technical standards, please visit www.Section508.gov.

 In addition, the Data.gov site is also routinely reviewed for alignment with the latest Web Accessibility Initiative Guidelines for W3C.
 The Web Accessibility Initiative Guidelines at www.W3.org/WAI/ define how browsers, media players, and other "user agents" support people with disabilities and work assistive technologies.

 Images on the site contain “alt tags”, which aid users who listen to the content of the site by using a screen reader, rather than reading the site.
 Likewise, a “skip to” link provides these users with a method for bypassing the header and going directly to the main content each time a page is accessed.
 Text transcripts accompany audio clips, and closed captioning is available on videos.

 Users can get information regarding the accessibility of Adobe Portable Document Format (PDF) files from the Access Adobe website.

 The Data.gov website is being updated frequently to make it as accessible as possible.
-If you use assistive technology (such as a screen reader, eye tracking device, voice recognition software, etc.) and have difficulty accessing information on Data.gov, please contact us and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
-A Data.gov team member will contact you and attempt to provide the information you're seeking inside.
+If you use assistive technology (such as a screen reader, eye tracking device, or voice recognition software) and have difficulty accessing information on Data.gov, please contact us and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
+A Data.gov team member will contact you and attempt to provide the information you are seeking.